cdon-dev/ma-docs/Product Import/tracking.rst

   The delivery is still being received.
 * **Ingestion Failure** (\*)

   Something went wrong when receiving the delivery.
-This is also indicated by the HTTP status code [500 (internal server error)](https://httpstatuses.com/500).
+This is also indicated by the HTTP status code `500`_.
 * **Queued**

   All data has been received, but processing has not yet started.